 - Customer specific payment options (card, PayPal, invoice etc.)

 Using API and plug-in integrations, it’s possible to sync B2B ecommerce sales to an ERP, stock, sales or accounts system: no manual order entry, or updating of stock levels required!
-Combine this with a robust security and hosting plan and you’ve got a reliable, safe, accessible and convenient sales channel that works hard 24/7.
+Combine this with a robust hosting plan and you’ve got a reliable, safe, accessible, and convenient sales channel that works hard 24/7.